sea-watchers/sea-watch-app/user-stories.md

 As a user I want to be able to check if a location is near the water.

 As a user I want to be able to plot a route and find out how long the trip will take.

+As a user I want the option of saving a location or route for future use.

 As a user I want to be able to check the weather for points along the entire route.